hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 const connection = new Connection(clusterApiUrl('mainnet-beta'));
 const kamino = new Kamino('mainnet-beta', connection);

+// depending on the DEX you want to use for your strategy (Orca or Raydium) fetch the pool
-// get on-chain data for an existing Orca Whirlpool const whirlpool = new PublicKey('5vHht2PCHKsApekfPZXyn7XthAYQbsCNiwA1VEcQmL12');
+// Orca: get on-chain data for an existing Orca Whirlpool const whirlpool = new PublicKey('5vHht2PCHKsApekfPZXyn7XthAYQbsCNiwA1VEcQmL12');
 const whirlpoolState = await kamino.getWhirlpoolByAddress(whirlpool);
 if (!whirlpool) {
   throw Error('Could not fetch Orca whirlpool from the chain');
+}

+// Raydium: get on-chain data for an existing Raydium CLMM pool const raydiumPool = new PublicKey('3tD34VtprDSkYCnATtQLCiVgTkECU3d12KtjupeR6N2X');
+const raydiumPoolState = await kamino.getWhirlpoolByAddress(raydiumPool);
+if (!raydiumPool) {
+  throw Error('Could not fetch Raydium CLMM pool from the chain');
 }

 // create a transaction that has an instruction for extra compute budget